COLUMN-Amazon, drones and low returns: James Saft

 Unfortunately, we can’t all get rich off of Amazon.com shares.
 The big issue in all of this is what happens to any number of plans, from when you will retire to how you will pay for healthcare, when your portfolio fails to deliver that 7 or 8 percent you are banking on.

 That whirring noise you hear may not be a drone delivering olive oil but your investment profits being cut down to size.
-(At the time of publication James Saft did not own any direct investments in securities mentioned in this article.
+(At the time of publication, Reuters columnist James Saft did not own any direct investments in securities mentioned in this article.
 He may be an owner indirectly as an investor in a fund.
-You can email him at jamessaft@jamessaft.com and find more columns at blogs.reuters.com/james-saft) (Editing by James Dalgleish)
+For previous columns by James Saft, click on ) (Editing by James Dalgleish)